About this Program

 A radiation therapist works as an integral member of a team of radiation oncology health professionals who use a variety of different ionizing radiation to treat cancer patients.
 Cancer is a very common disease, and radiation therapy can CURE cancer in the majority of patients and definitely improve the quality of life in others.
 As a therapist, you can positively impact the lives of all the patients you treat.

 The radiation therapist is directly responsible for the actual daily treatment of patients with the use of sophisticated radiation-producing equipment.
 Since radiation treatments are usually given daily for seven or more weeks, the radiation therapist has the opportunity to develop a close relationship with each patient.
-The therapist can also participate in a wide range of other tasks, including the simulation of the area to be treated (here you will be using your medical radiography skills), the hand and computer calculations of the radiation dosage, as well as the construction of patient immobilization and beam shaping devices.
+The therapist can also participate in a wide range of other tasks, including the simulation of the area to be treated, the hand and computer calculations of the radiation dosage, as well as the construction of patient immobilization and beam shaping devices.

 Professional Accreditation, Certification and Licensure